 I painted the wood parts of the chair with two coats of Flamingo chalk mineral paint and highlighted with Fluff using the blending technique.
 Changing plans in midstream isn’t unusual for a furniture painter and that’s just what I did.
 After blending and highlighting, I decided to just go with a solid coat of Flamingo, so I painted over it.

 I layered the Caviar (rich black) chalk mineral paint over the Flamingo with a dry brush technique and allowed it to dry.
 With a 220 grit sandpaper, I sanded it back just enough to allow the Flamingo to show through and wiped all the leftover dust away with a soft cloth so that the Dixie Dirt wouldn’t come in contact with the fabric.

 Here is where the magic happened!
 I added White Wax with a premium chip brush and it immediately changed the black caviar to a soft gray and softened the Flamingo to more of a pink.
 That’s what I’m talking about.

 Let’s Get Dirty With Dixie Dirt!

 The Dixie Dirt was applied with a soft brush over the white wax while it was still wet and then allowed to dry over the next few days.
 A soft cloth was used after the wax was dried to remove the excess dirt so it wouldn’t later rub off on the fabric.
 I really liked the look of the wax with the dirt.
 It gives it that European look.

 And that pillow!
 You can purchase one like it by CLICKING HERE!

 I can’t believe how well this turned out.
-Sometimes changing gears in mid stream of a project is the best ones.
+Sometimes changing gears in midstream of a project is the best one.
 Thanks for stopping by and I hope this inspires you to seek out those vintage armchairs and bring them back to life.
 You just never know when your fur baby may need a place to sleep.
 Love a good chair makeover?
 I have more!
 CLICK HERE to see how I actually painted a SOFA.